Towey DNA Genealogical Analysis

 - Markers: SNP and STR markers are used in yDNA and mtDNA testing to further define genetic mapping and establish common ancestry within recent centuries.
 The first 12 SNR markers for a person are considered “deep ancestry” markers and may show matches with people of same or different surnames even before surnames came into use.

-Towey Clan DNA Project
+Towey Clan DNA Project of 2004

 Dick generated the Towey Clan yDNA Information Chart for the eight Toweys who took the test.
 It a bit technical and portrays our Irish relationship in terms of DNA Haplogroup and STR markers.
 It also displays our genealogical relationship with Mike Towey, Clan Chieftain, who was Irish born and raised near our Ballaghaderreen homeland.
 It also identifies that male Toweys, along with about 20 percent of all other Irish males, are genetically related to a common ancestor, i.e., Niall of the Nine Hostages, an ancient Irish leader at Tara about 379 to 405 AD.